 This is what to do if you've missed the Student Finance deadlineby Laura Buckle

-Still need to sort out your undergraduate student loan for 2021?
+Still need to sort out your undergraduate student loan?
 Don’t panic!
 Find out how to apply for student finance late, as well as tips to get your loan quicker, below.

 In this blog, find answers to:

-This deadline is in place to make sure you have the money you need, as and when you need it.
+These deadlines are in place to make sure you have the money you need before the start of term.

 It doesn’t matter if you haven’t made your final choice yet, you should get your student finance application sorted as soon as possible.
 Leaving it too late may mean you won’t get your loan in time for your start date.

 When applying, you will be asked which university and course you have chosen.
 Simply enter your first choice here and, if your plans change, update your application with your new choice of university as soon as possible, to prevent delays.

 What to do if you've missed the student finance deadline

 If you have missed the student finance deadline, you should still apply as soon as you can.
 You can apply for student finance until nine months after the start of your academic year.